Highlights of Havana & VaraderoBook this package

 |Departures||Scheduled Dates; select from 5 open departures, June – October 2017|

 |Themes||History & Culture|

 |What to Expect||This fast-paced, escorted educational program includes a reasonable amount of walking or hiking and requires an average level of physical fitness.|

-You'll begin your Cuba travel tour in Havana, where you'll be introduced to a rich culture with indigenous, African and European roots.
-You'll meet artists in their studios in Old Havana, visit schools, tour organic farms and explore an ingenious, creative society with much to share and an eagerness to learn.
-In Varadero, you’ll meet a young teacher who has become another of Cuba's emerging private sector stars.
-You'll tour a "coincidental" farm in nearby Cardenas and discover what growing fruit and making pottery have in common, and in Matanzas city, you'll discover the ingenuity and artistry that goes into puppetry.
-Your 5* beachfront resort hotel is perfectly situated to offer opportunities to enjoy the Caribbean in your spare time.
+You'll begin your Highlights of Havana and Varadero tour in Havana, where you'll be introduced to a rich culture with indigenous, African and European roots.
+You'll meet artists in their studios in Old Havana, visit schools, tour an organic farm and explore an ingenious, creative society with much to share and an eagerness to learn.
+In Varadero, you’ll meet a talented fashion designer and an intricate wood carver, a husband and wife duo, whose unique creations have won them numerous awards.
+You'll tour a "coincidental" farm in nearby Cardenas and discover what growing fruit and making pottery have in common.
+Your 5 star beachfront resort hotel is perfectly situated to offer opportunities to enjoy the Caribbean in your spare time.

 Departures & Prices

 per person, double occupancy*